JeanMarcMbouma/urguide/README.md

     - Premium (5% of gains go to the platform, Appears to the top 10 in local search, Organize unlimited size group tours, Create personalized Ads, create a commute, Schedule tours )

 18. A user could apply to a monthly, quaterly or yearly subscription to either Basic or Premium plans
-19. A user could user Google Pay/Apple Pay payment platform (PayPal ?)
+19. A user could use Google Pay/Apple Pay payment platform (PayPal ?)
-20. A user could see their transaction history
+20. A user could see his/her transaction history
-21. A user could see their tour / bid / agreement history
+21. A user could see his/her tour / bid / agreement history
 22. All actions are audited
-23. A user could downlaod their data
+23. A user could downlaod his/her data
-24. A user could delete their account
+24. A user could delete his/her account
 25. A user could freeze their account for a specific period a time
 26. A user can choose to toggle his availablity, share his calendar
 27. A user can use a use a barcode / Google / Apple / Microsoft account to authenticate to the app